Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	After we have created our instances, we can manage our tags and use them to filter and search for resources by tag.

 	+	#####	Manage

+		+	Add, remove or edit tags.
+		+	The tag limit per Amazon EC2 resources is 50 tags.
+		+	Naming and tagging resources is optional